jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 			break;
 	}

-	// If useExpressionFormat, then use the standard expression format if (useExpFormat)
+	// If useExpansionFormat, then use the standard expansion format if (useExpFormat)
 	{
 		result = expFormat(result);